 Participants and target group

-Furthermore, ministerial representatives from 29 Agency member countries will identify their specific priorities for detailed examination and provide feedback on final project outputs.
+Furthermore, ministerial representatives from the Agency member countries have identified their specific priorities for detailed examination and provided feedback on final project outputs.

-Within the FPIES project, trans-national co-operation is a critical factor in ensuring policy relevant outcomes that have the potential for up-scaling and positive impacts on inclusive education at national and European levels.
+Within the FPIES partnership, trans-national co-operation has been a critical factor in ensuring policy relevant outcomes that have the potential for up-scaling and positive impacts on inclusive education at national and European levels.

-As Evaluation Partner, Universitat Ramon Llull will conduct an on-going process evaluation to inform decision-making and implementation of specific project tasks.
+As Evaluation Partner, Universitat Ramon Llull has conducted an on-going process evaluation to inform decision-making and implementation of specific project tasks.

-The FPIES project will systematically examine different approaches to educational financing and identify effective funding policy tools that work towards reducing disparities in education.
+The FPIES project has systematically examine different approaches to educational financing and identify effective funding policy frameworks that work towards reducing disparity in education.